erickMartinsSilva/erickMartinsSilva/README.md

 ### ℹ️ About me

-I am a Computer Science Student at the Federal Center for Technological Education "Celso Suckow da Fonseca" (CEFET/RJ) and a Front-end Developer at the WolfByte team of the CEFET/RJ IEEE Student Branch, where I work in responsive and accessible web solutions for not only the branch, but also outside clients.
-I'm always looking for opportunities to deepen my knowledge and understanding, obtain experience and expand my connections.
+I am a Computer Science student at the Federal Center for Technoological Education of Rio de Janeiro (CEFET/RJ) and a Front-end Developer at the WolfByte team of the CEFET/RJ IEEE Student Branch.
+In the team, I design and develop responsive and accessible web solutions on projects for the branch and for outside clients.
+I am always looking for opportunities to build, learn and expand my connections.

 ### 🛠️ Tech Stack
 [![My Stack](https://skillicons.dev/icons?i=js,react,vite,html,css,postman,git,figma)](https://skillicons.dev)